By TRAVIS MORSE

-Clifford Wayne was Leilia’s son from her first marriage.
+Clifford Wayne was Leilia's son from a first marriage.
 Leilia met Jim Majors, her second husband, at a local car dealership, where Jim had developed a reputation as a talented mechanic.

 “He was so well-known as being one of the top mechanics in the county,” Renshaw said.
 “He could listen to the motor running and be able to tell what was wrong with it.”